Mastering Forge #7: Data Logging

 • Give your bucket a name and enable the switch on the right to allow Forge to create a new bucket.

-• Fill in your InfluxDB API Url and Authorization Token.
+• Fill in your InfluxDB API URL and Authorization Token.
 Then, press Add.

 Configuring InfluxDB Data Sink